-- Compliant (C): the intent and all elements of the audit criteria requirements have been complied with within the scope of the audit. - Non-compliant (NC): failure to meet the audit requirements, failure to achieve the field performance outcomes identified in documentation, or ineffective environmental management of the activity. - Not Triggered (NT): The condition has not been activated within the audit period due to completion of activity, no activities relating to the condition being undertaken or conditions referring to a timeframe before the audit period. - Note: A statement or fact, where no assessment of compliance is required. - Observation (Obs): Observations are recorded where the audit identified issues of concern which do not strictly relate to the scope of the audit or assessment of compliance.
+- Compliant (C): The auditor has collected sufficient verifiable evidence to demonstrate that all elements of the requirement have been complied with within the scope of the audit. - Non-compliant (NC): The auditor has determined that one or more specific elements of the conditions or requirements have not been complied with within the scope of the audit. - Not Triggered (NT): A requirement has an activation or timing trigger that has not been met during the temporal scope of the audit being undertaken (may be a retrospective or future requirement), therefore an assessment of compliance is not relevant. - Note: A statement or fact, where no assessment of compliance is required. - Observation (Obs): Observations are recorded where the audit identified issues of concern which do not strictly relate to the scope of the audit or assessment of compliance.

-A qualitative risk assessment was also completed on the findings, consistent with ISO 31000 -Risk and as described in the DPE publication "Post Approval Requirements - Independent Audit" issued May 2020.
+A qualitative risk assessment was also completed on the findings, consistent with ISO 31000:2018 - Risk Management and as described in the DPE publication "Post Approval Requirements - Independent Audit" issued May 2020.